-Used as an adsorbent, desiccant, An abrasive in polish; as a filler in paints and varnishes; in the manufacture of alloys, ceramic materials, electrical insulators and resistors, dental cements, glass and steel.
-Also used in the manufacture of artificial gems, in coatings for metals; as a catalyst for organic chemistry; used in chromatography.
+Used as an adsorbent, desiccant.
+As a catalyst, catalyst base.
+Used as a fire retardant filler in paints and plastics.
+In the manufacture of ceramic materials, electrical insulators, resistors, dental cements.
+Used as a component of polishes and in chromatography.
+Used in the manufacture of artificial gems, in coatings for metals.